 Me: Maybe in a way, but no that’s not it.

 The first panel, “Consider the Career: Early Fiction to Late Nonfiction,” gets the day off to a scholarly start with Connie Luther’s discussion of DFW’s use of poetic allegory as a method of connecting with audiences who are too jaded to read stories in an emotionally sincere way.
 It occurs to me I might have done well to make time for an English class somewhere along the way.
 Elizabeth Freudenthal goes next and, among other things, contrasts the identities of the two main characters in Infinite Jest.
-Hal’s identity is oriented inside-out, while Gatley’s is outside-in.
-A main theme of the novel is that Gatley’s method is a viable way of dealing with human suffering, while Hal’s way will only perpetuate same.
+Hal’s identity is oriented inside out, while Gately’s is outside in.
+A main theme of the novel is that Gately’s method is a viable way of dealing with human suffering, while Hal’s way will only perpetuate sameness.
 This isn’t a shocking reading, but the terminology seems useful and relevant to what we’re doing here today.
-Adam Kelly uses his talk to look at DFW’s essays, which divide into three categories: narrative essays, where DFW is a professional noticer; discursive essays, where DFW tries for a renewed moral sincerity after postmodernism; and political essays, in which DFW sought, a la Richard Rorty, to give democracy primacy over ideology.
-Filters (and now aggregators) serve as coping mechanisms in the information age, but they, almost by definition, put beliefs before information—anathema for DFW, and the reason he, unlike many liberals, was willing to take the right wing seriously.
+Adam Kelly uses his talk to look at DFW’s essays, which divide into three categories: narrative essays, where DFW is a professional noticer; discursive essays, where DFW tries for a renewed moral sincerity after postmodernism; and political essays, in which DFW sought, à la Richard Rorty, to give democracy primacy over ideology.
+Filters (and now aggregators) serve as coping mechanisms in the information age, but they, almost by definition, put beliefs before information—an anathema for DFW, and the reason he, unlike many liberals, was willing to take the right wing seriously.
 As Kelly puts it, “his ‘we’ stands for the public as a whole.”